 The Statute of the NHS is contained in Decree-Law 11/93, 15 January 1993.
-The Ministry of Health is responsible for planning, funding, directing, supervising, evaluating and auditing NHS activities.
+The Ministry of Health is responsible for planning, funding, directing, supervising, evaluating and auditing NHS activities

 The NHS is funded through the state annual budget and by moderating fees paid by users.
 The NHS also includes a centralised procurement system for hospitals addressed to the purchase of medical products, through the Central Purchasing Authority (Serviços Partilhados do Ministério da Saúde) (SPMS) (see www.spms.pt).
+The procurement for the purchase of medical products in the Portuguese Autonomous Regions is centralised by local designated entities.

-The NHS also has arrangements with private providers for the delivery of diagnostic and therapeutic services (including dialysis and rehabilitation).
+The NHS also has arrangements with private providers for the delivery of designated diagnostic and therapeutic services.